ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 The Zerto on {{site.data.keyword.cloud}} service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.

+## Before you begin
+{: #addingzertodr-req}

+* Ensure that your {{site.data.keyword.cloud_notm}} account is a billable account, and that it is linked to the {{site.data.keyword.cloud_notm}} infrastructure account where your instance is deployed.
+For more informatiion, see [Billing for Zerto replication](/docs/services/vmwaresolutions/services?topic=vmware-solutions-zerto_ordering#zerto_ordering-billing).
-This service is available only to instances that are deployed in V1.2 or later.
+* This service is available only to instances that are deployed in V1.2 or later.
 The current Zerto version that is installed is 6.5 update 3.
-{:note}

 ## Technical specifications for Zerto on IBM Cloud
 {: #addingzertodr-specs}